Parking

 All of the symposium events will take place on the second floor of McKenna Hall on the Notre Dame campus.

 We have reserved hotel rooms for presenters at the Morris Inn, which is located directly across the street from McKenna Hall.
 The symposium room rate is $169 per night, and you can reserve Thursday, Friday, and/or Saturday night stays.
-To book your room, use this dedicated link to get the symposium room rate on our reserved block of rooms, making sure to select “Attendee” on the first screen (“Speaker” is for the keynote/roundtable guests).
-The deadline to book is July 28th; after that date, unbooked rooms will be released to the general public at the normal rate.
+To book your room, use this dedicated link to get the symposium room rate on our reserved block of rooms.
+The deadline to book is July 28th; after that date, unbooked rooms will be released to the general public at the standard rate.

 For information about getting to the Morris Inn by car, train, or plane, please visit this page.